Sharla-DHCW/Beginners-terminology-for-programming-in-test-automation/README.md

-# Beginners-terminology-for-programming-in-test-automation
+# Programming-fundamentals-for-test-automation

-The purpose of this repository is to introduce the fundamentals for test automation.
+The purpose of this repository is to introduce the fundamentals of programming for test automation.
-This is aimed towards testers who are starting their journey of learning test automation with no prior programming experience.
+This is aimed towards testers with no prior programming experience.

+Topics include:

+- Core programming concepts
+- Programming languages overview
+- Test automation overview
+- Test automation frameworks by language
+- Getting started recommendations